SourceDecoded/curriculum/content/abstraction/concrete.md

-# Abstraction: The Concrete

-A crucial part of your progress is your journey from the Concrete to the Abstract.
-For our purposes, “Concrete” deals with “things which actually exist” and “Abstract” describes ideas which wrap up a set of concrete things.
-With abstractions, we can think about systems with many pieces in terms of just a few, or make an idea reusable in multiple different situations.
-Concrete is also sometimes used to describe things that a person understands, and abstract to describe something incomprehensible, but this is a false definition in software.

-It should also be noted that “abstract” is used in Classical Inheritance to describe a Class which needs to be subclassed with additional detail.
-That’s not what we’re talking about here, but you will understand why “abstract” is a good descriptor of such a class when you get in to Object Oriented Programming.

-Before we can abstract anything, we need an understanding of what we’re abstracting away from.
-This is the lowest level of software, where the stuff we make interacts with the hardware of our computers.
-Starting down here, we’ll learn about how abstractions make it possible for our human brains to organize the billions of bits and soft logic that is our data and software.

 ## History
 It’s hard to nail down "the beginning" for our purposes.
 Computational machines have been around for a very long time.
 The first electrical computing machines used mechanical relays and switches to solve specific math problems.
 These were single-purpose computers used to calculate torpedo or bomb trajectories, or decrypt communications.